valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-frontend-libraries.md

 * **IDs added to menu items and search field buttons**

-  IDs can be configured for menu items in the ValtimoConfig by adding the optional 'id' property.
-IDs have been added to buttons in the searchfields component.
+  - The menu item configuration in the Angular environment file now supports an optional 'id' property.
+When configured, the 'id' property is added to the HTML element.
+  - 'id' attributes have been added to the 'clear' and 'search' buttons on the case list page.

-* **Added due date configuration to portaal taak plugin**
+* **Added due date configuration to portaaltaak plugin**

-  Added a field to configure the number of days before the task expires on the 'Create Portaal taak' action of the portaaltaak plugin.
+  The 'Create Portaaltaak' action of the Portaaltaak plugin now supports the optional 'verloopDurationInDays' field.
+  When this field has been configured, the 'verloopdatum' property of the task object contains the calculated due date.

 ## Bugfixes